 Grant Maximum Grant Value Assessment Criteria Small \$3,000 Community need (30%) Does the application support the Council's Strategic Direction & Objectives?
 Does the project address the community needs?
 Environmental benefit (25%) Does the proposal identify the expected outputs and outcomes?
 Is there a clear link between the need, the outcomes and the activities that will be delivered?
 Equity and Inclusion (25%) Does the proposal engage group/s who are 'at risk' of discrimination or exclusion?
 Does the application address issues of social exclusion or barriers to participation?
 Budget and planning (20%) Is the application well planned and achievable within the timeframe?
 Does the budget accurately reflect the scope and scale of the application?
 Grant Maximum Grant Value Assessment Criteria Youth Project Grants \$5000 Community need (25%) Does the application support the priority areas?
 Does the project address the community need?
 Community benefit (25%) Does the proposal identify the expected outputs and outcomes?
 Is there a clear link between the community need, the community outcomes and the activities that will be delivered?
 Does the application address environmental sustainability?
-Equity and Inclusion (30%) Does the proposal engage group/s who are 'at risk' of discrimination or exclusion?
-Does the application address issues of social exclusion or barriers to participation?
+Equity and Inclusion (30%) Does the application address issues of social exclusion or barriers to Does the application address issues of social exclusion or barriers to participation?
 Budget and planning (20%) Is the application well planned and achievable within the timeframe?
 Does the budget accurately reflect the scope and scale of the application